Measures, Metrics, and Signals

 Churn Rate

-Where customers leave.
-Now this can also mean in a specific workflow within the app but in engineering groups I like to create a churn rate tied to customer loss related to quality.
+Where customers leave, now this can also mean in a specific workflow within the app, but in engineering groups, I like to create a churn rate tied to customer loss related to quality.
 Customer support or customer success teams will know this.

 Lead Time

-Still, this is useful to keep because there will be pressure to, "deliver faster" and the bottleneck isn't likely where anyone thinks it is.
+Still, this is useful to keep because there will be pressure to "deliver faster," and the bottleneck isn't likely where anyone thinks it is.

 Leadership